Tauranga school shooter jailed

 However the woman, 44, will keep her name secret after prompting two schools and a childcare centre to go into lockdown on March 7.

-Terrified students and staff at Otumoetai College and Bellevue School were forced to stay indoors and stay out of sight after the sound of shots being fired were heard in the neighbourhood.
+Terrified students and staff at Otumoetai College and Bellevue School were forced to stay inside and out of sight after shots were heard in the neighbourhood.

-Armed police responded, eventually arresting the woman and charging her with recklessly discharging a firearm and unlawfully possessing a firearm.
+Armed police arrested the woman and charged her with recklessly discharging a firearm and unlawfully possessing a firearm.

-Today, the woman appeared in the Tauranga District Court where she was ordered to serve 12 months in prison.
+The woman appeared in the Tauranga District Court today where she was ordered to serve 12 months in prison.

 Judge Coyle ordered the woman's interim name suppression to continue, not because of her counsel's submission that identifying her was not in the public interest, but because doing so would identify her son who was an innocent victim of her actions that day.

 The court heard that on March 7 the woman fired a shotgun into a house near Bellevue School.
-Her young son was in the house.
+Her young son was inside.

-The woman then walked towards the school and was seen reloading before firing the gun into school grounds, with pellets being found in school bushes.
+She then walked towards the school and was seen reloading before firing the gun into school grounds.
+Pellets were later found in school bushes.
 A witness called 111 and the schools went into lockdown.

-Coyle said the woman was remorseful and took into account personal circumstances when he imposed the sentence of 12 months' imprisonment.
+Judge Coyle said the woman was remorseful and took into account personal circumstances when he jailed her for 12 months.

 However, he referred to the panic and fear instilled in the school community, some of whom would have been thinking they were about to become victims of a mass school shooting.